-A student granted an Academic/ FSA Approved Leave of Absence is not considered to have withdrawn, and no Return of Title IV calculation is required.
-Upon the student's return from the leave, the student continues to earn the Title IV aid previously awarded for the period.
+Academic/ FSA Approved Leave of Absence and Return of Title IV Funds return from the leave, the student continues to earn the Title IV aid previously awarded for the period.
 If a student does not meet the conditions of the Academic/ FSA Approved Leave of Absence, the student is considered to have ceased attendance and will be considered withdrawn for Financial Aid/Title IV purposes.
 Standard College is then required, by Federal regulations, to perform a Return of Title IV calculation.